 There is just something about afternoon tea that feels so sophisticated and quintessentially British to an American in London.
-While it may not be all that authentic of an experience, it is so much fun to get dressed up and enjoy a relaxing afternoon of tea, scones and sandwiches with your girlfriends.
+It is so much fun to get dressed up and enjoy a relaxing afternoon of tea, scones and sandwiches with your girlfriends.
 Luckily, if you’re gluten-free you can still partake in this lovely tradition.
 In fact, I’ve been on the hunt for the best gluten free afternoon tea in London, after finding Google not that helpful.

-I will update this list as I attend more teas in pursuit of the best gluten free afternoon tea in London.
-In fact, I have one in the diary for the last week in July!
+I will update this list as I attend more teas in pursuit of the best gluten-free afternoon tea in London.
+In fact, I have one in the diary for the first week of December!

 The Best Gluten Free Afternoon Tea in London